Glossary term

 Minespider commentary

 Traceability is often used interchangeably with transparency, but the distinction matters.
-Traceability is about whether a product, material, claim, or data point can be followed and substantiated across actors, records, and lifecycle events.
-Transparency is about what information is disclosed, to whom, and under what conditions.
-Public disclosure without traceability can become unsupported storytelling; traceability without appropriate transparency can remain invisible to customers, regulators, or partners.
-For Minespider, strong supply-chain systems need both: traceable evidence underneath and controlled, useful disclosure above it.
+Traceability is about whether a product, material, claim, or data point can be followed and substantiated across actors, records, physical events, and lifecycle stages; transparency is about what information is disclosed, to whom, and under what conditions.
+Public disclosure without traceability can become unsupported storytelling, while traceability without appropriate transparency can remain invisible to customers, regulators, or partners.

 Common confusions